FrankMerriman/Raspberry-Pi.neapple/README.md

 ```
 sudo nano /etc/wpa_supplicant/wpa_supplicant-wlan1.conf
 ```
-Paste the copied output once again, but before saving, make sure to delete the contents of the `network` dictionary such that your file will look something like this:
+Paste the copied output once again, but before saving, make sure to delete the contents of the `network` field such that your file will look something like this:
 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1